edgelesssys/marblerun.sh/content/docs/tasks/deploy.md

 ---
-title: "Deploy Marblerun to your cluster"
+title: "Deploying Marblerun"
 date: 2020-11-14T16:28:16+05:30
 draft: false
 weight: 1
 ---

-# Deploy Marblerun to your cluster
+# Deploying Marblerun

-## Before you begin

-This article assumes that you have an existing AKS cluster.
-If you need an AKS cluster, see the AKS quickstart [using the Azure CLI](https://docs.microsoft.com/en-us/azure/aks/kubernetes-walkthrough) or using the [Azure portal](https://docs.microsoft.com/en-us/azure/aks/kubernetes-walkthrough-portal).
+This article assumes that you have an existing Azure Kubernetes Service (AKS) cluster.
+An AKS cluster can be created using the [Azure CLI](https://docs.microsoft.com/en-us/azure/aks/kubernetes-walkthrough) or the [Azure portal](https://docs.microsoft.com/en-us/azure/aks/kubernetes-walkthrough-portal).
-Alternatively, you can deploy with [minikube](https://minikube.sigs.k8s.io/docs/start/).
+Alternatively, you can deploy the steps with [minikube](https://minikube.sigs.k8s.io/docs/start/).

 This article uses [Helm 3](https://helm.sh/) to install Marblerun.
 Make sure that you are using the latest release of Helm and have access to the Marblerun Helm repositories.
 For upgrade instructions, see the [Helm install docs](https://docs.helm.sh/using_helm/#installing-helm).
 For more information on configuring and using Helm, see [Install applications with Helm in Azure Kubernetes Service (AKS)](https://docs.microsoft.com/en-us/azure/aks/kubernetes-helm).